hawaii-desktop/greenisland/README.md

 Green Island can be used by any desktop environment that wish to implement its compositor by using QML or for shells deeply integrated with the compositor in the same process.

+It is primarily developed for the [Hawaii desktop environment](https://github.com/hawaii-desktop).

 ## Dependencies

 * Wayland >= 1.6.0